howl.interact

 Lets the user select a directory.
 Displays sub directories in a completion list and allows the user to navigate the file system using either the completion list or typing a path in the command line.

-: [optional] The title displayed in the command line title bar.
-Default is ‘Directory’.allow_new
+- title: [optional] The title displayed in the command line title bar.
+Default is ‘Directory’.

 nonexistent path.